 The first thing that strikes you about Little India is the palpable buzz in the air, be it day or night.
 It’s as if the minute you enter Serangoon Road, you are transported to a different land, a uniquely vibrant and colourful neighbourhood — a definitive piece of multi-cultural Singapore.

-Here you will find streets lined with stores selling everything from shiny gold jewelry to glitzy Indian outfits, from steel kitchenware to an awe-inspiring variety of Indian spices and groceries.
+Here you will find streets lined with stores selling everything from shiny gold jewellery to glitzy Indian outfits, from steel kitchenware to an awe-inspiring variety of Indian spices and groceries.
 Vendors selling carts of fruit, vegetables and garlands of marigolds and fragrant jasmine sit in the vicinity of Hindu temples with their bright carvings of deities looking down at you.
 Little India is a delicious slice of the real thing, replicating the same feast for the senses that draws tens of thousands to India year after year.

 Read More: Top 10 Indian Restaurants in Singapore